emrox/mysql-backup/README.md

 on liner for debian based distributions:
 `apt-get install mysql-client bzip2 gnupg ncftp`

+## Hints

+* instead of storing the passwords within the script, i use files in my backup users home dir with chmod 400. so i can easily change the passwords which are also used by other backup tools
+	* mysql: use ~/.my.cnf
+	* ftp: use this instead of a string: `FTPPASS=$(cat ~/.ftp_password)`

 ## ToDo

 * options for / switch from ftp to sftp/scp/whatever